lyokha/nginx-haskell-module/README.md

 i.e. string literals like *"File not found"#*, *"text/plain"#* and those embedded by the *Data.FileEmbed*, otherwise the nasty things may happen!
 Literal strings that end with *hashes* (*#*) are actually addresses of compiled static byte arrays that do not change during runtime.
-To enable the hash literals an option *-XMagicHash* must be added into the directive *ghc_extra_flags*.
-Working on such a low level requires using functions *unsafePackAddressLen* and *unsafePerformIO* from modules *Data.ByteString.Unsafe* and *System.IO.Unsafe* respectively.
-Minimum requirements for using static byte arrays in the module *Data.FileEmbed* are: *file-embed* version *0.0.7*, *Template Haskell* version *2.5.0* (bundled with *ghc* since version *7.0.1*).
+To enable the hash literals option *-XMagicHash* must be added into the directive *ghc_extra_flags*.
+Working on such a low level requires using functions *unsafePackAddressLen* and *unsafePerformIO* from modules *Data.ByteString.Unsafe* and *System.IO.Unsafe* respectively (in this example *unsafePerformIO* can be safely replaced with the fastest and the unsafest *IO unwrapper* *accursedUnutterablePerformIO* from module *Data.ByteString.Internal*).
+Minimum requirements for using static byte arrays in the module *Data.FileEmbed* are: *file-embed* version *0.0.7* and *Template Haskell* version *2.5.0* (bundled with *ghc* since version *7.0.1*).

 A working nginx configuration file with this unsafe content handler implementation can be found in directory *test/tsung* of the project tree.